Improve Your Japanese Pronunciation: 6 Essential Things to Practice

 How can we improve pronunication?

-When you shadow or imitate a native speaker’s pronunciation, move your hand up or down, depending on the pitch accent pattern of that word.
+1. Shadowing/imitating (I highly recommend adding hand movements to this): When you shadow or imitate a native speaker’s pronunciation, move your hand up or down, depending on the pitch accent pattern of that word.
 Listen carefully and practice lots!
 (In his video listed below, Dogen moves his hand up and down as he speaks.)

-For the clapping exercise, clap once for each mora.
+2. Clapping: For the clapping exercise, clap once for each mora.
 In the example above with かっこ (kakko), かこ (kako), and かこう (kakō).
 These words should have 3, 2, and 3 claps, respectively.

 Both ‘Tokyo’ and ‘Kyoto’ are often mispronounced by non-native speakers.
 Do you know how many mora are in each word?
 What’s the pitch accent pattern for each one?